 If you rather like the idea of stepping out in the morning straight onto the trail, then you could consider staying at Carzantic Chapel Barn near Launceston, the ancient capital of the Earldom of Cornwall.
 Carzantic Chapel Barn is located just north of Lawhitton (see page 12 of the guide), and the trail passes the front door.
 There are lots of lovely places to stay near this section of the route whatever the time of year, including Hotels, B&Bs, self-catering and luxury yurts.

-Take in the sites and sounds of grassland, predominantly used for sheep and cattle, you’ll pass many holdings from tiny smallholdings to large dairy farms.
-With so many miles of wonderful countryside, quiet lands, grassland, footpaths and even spots where your pooch can enjoy a dip, its no wonder that this Trail attracts visitors from far and wide with their four legged doggo friends in tow.
-You’ll find a great many businesses are dog-friendly too.
-But please remember to keep your four-legged friends under close control at all times.
+With so many miles of wonderful countryside, quiet lands, grassland, footpaths and even spots where your pooch can enjoy a dip, it’s no wonder that this Trail attracts visitors from far and wide with their four-legged friends in tow.
+You’ll find a great many businesses that are dog-friendly too.

 Download the Discovery Trail leaflet to help you navigate the various sections of the route.
 Don’t worry about getting lost because the route is waymarked and finding the distinctive Apple signs carved into weathered wooden posts along the route is great fun.
 If you’ve children in tow, you could even make it a competition with ice cream to tempt the winner.